 Let’s go to the lion park, Dad, I’ve never seen lions!

 This is Jess.
-I remind her that she has, actually, in Zambia – but she was little.
-I show her the pics in South Luangwa Park.
+I remind her that she has, actually, in Zambia – but she was little – five years old, 2003.
+I must show her the pics in South Luangwa Park.

 By the time we get to the “Lion Park” it’s closed, but we can “see the lions only”.
 Same price, one hundred Saffrican Ront.
 I decide stuffit, let’s rather do this properly.
 “Stuff these lions” I announce, “We’re going to Mfolosi game reserve for the day tomorrow”.
 “Let’s go and see if we can spot some real lions”.